-- is an independent researcher and inspiring educator - is pro-active and capable in leadership - plays an active role at the department and contributes to various committees and/or projects on CIIRC or university level - · coaches students, PhD students and postdocs - continuously improves his/her personal skills - is capable of acquiring research funding - has language skills at the level required to properly communicate with colleagues and provide good education
+- is an independent researcher and inspiring educator - is pro-active and capable in leadership - plays an active role at the department and contributes to various committees and/or projects on CIIRC or university level - coaches students, PhD students and postdocs - continuously improves his/her personal skills - is capable of acquiring research funding filename: [CD00167-2021-02-17-Tenure-Track-System-at-CIIRC]

+has language skills at the level required to properly communicate with colleagues and provide good education

 Immediate superior.
 The immediate superior is clear about the requirements set for the TT participant and coaches them in this respect.
 The immediate superior provides both solicited and unsolicited feedback on the growth of the TT participant and periodically provides feedback on whether the tenure track participant is on track.
 The immediate superior provides the TT participant with enough freedom and room to develop as independently as possible into a fully-fledged researcher with their own research line and team.
 The immediate superior provides advice on publication strategies, cooperation and possibly time spent abroad.
-The immediate superior also keeps an eye on competences such as filename: [Tenure Track System CIIRC amended on 2.10.2020 final version]

-leadership, result orientation, self-reflection, coaching, insight into learning processes, dealing with others and cultural differences, verbal communication and powers of conviction.
+The immediate superior also keeps an eye on competences such as leadership, result orientation, self-reflection, coaching, insight into learning processes, dealing with others and cultural differences, verbal communication and powers of conviction.